Reentry Peer Specialist Certification

 Reentry Peer Specialist Training and Certification

-Via Hope is providing a new eight-day (6 days in person and 2 days via an eLearning Platform) peer training and certification specifically for formerly incarcerated individuals.
+Via Hope is providing an eight-day eLearning platform peer training and certification specifically for formerly incarcerated individuals.
 This training is designed to directly address the significant barriers to becoming a whole person; this includes employment and other reentry barriers that many people face after release from incarceration.
 The emphasis on the trauma individuals experience before, during, and after incarceration is a significant distinction from other training models.
 There is also an emphasis on the Freedom vs. Release perspective.
 The Reentry Peer Specialist credential will also offer formerly incarcerated individuals an opportunity to further their own recovery while providing support and hope to other people who may be trying to find their own way through reentry and recovery.
-The credential will be issued by the Texas Certification Board https://www.tcbap.org/
+The credential is issued by the Texas Certification Board https://www.tcbap.org/

 The core learning objectives of this training will engage participant’s self-exploration relative to: (1) Recovery from a Reentry Perspective, (2) Trauma – 3 types, (3) Recidivism Intervention, (4) What it Means to be a Peer Specialist, and (5) Maintaining a Whole Person Perspective.
 Upon completion of this training participants must complete and pass a knowledge assessment in order to apply for certification.

 This curriculum was developed and co-written by Dr. Sandra D. Smith (who herself was formerly incarcerated), Darcy Kues, JD, and Maureen Nichols.
-Development of the Reentry Peer Specialist Training provided by the Hogg Foundation for Mental Health.
+Development funding of the Reentry Peer Specialist training was provided by the Hogg Foundation for Mental Health.